asecurityteam/loadshed/README.md

 rejecting new requests.
 If the latency exceeds the upper threshold then all new requests will be rejected until the average drops again.
 This will happen over time either as outliers expire or until the entire window has rolled.

+The `requiredPoints` value sets the minimum number of data points recorded in the window before the filter takes effect.
+This is to help ensure that a sufficient number of data points are collected to satisfy the aggregate before a service begins denying new requests.

 The `preallocationHint` is an optional optimisation for the internals of the rolling window.
 It should be set to the projected number of data points that